Dijet photoproduction at low $x$ at next-to-leading order and its back-to-back limit

 The first integral disappears in dimensional regularization because it is scaleless.
 The second one can be computed by applying the real Schwinger trick (\ref{eq:Schwingertricks}) twice:

 where we wrote $-1=e^{i(\pi+2n\pi)}$.
-Combining the above result with eq. (\ref{eq:Schwingertricks}) and adding the complex conjugate, we finally obtain:
+Combining the above result with eq.~\eqref{eq:Schwingertricks}) and adding the complex conjugate, we finally obtain:

-The above result is exactly the opposite of the soft limit of the virtual contributions, eq. \ref{eq:virtualsoft}.
-Hence the total cross section is free of soft divergences from contributions with final state gluon exchange topology (including interferences of real final state emission from the quark or the antiquark).
-Further soft divergences, appearing together with collinear divergences, will be discussed in section \ref{sec:coll}.
+The above result is exactly the opposite of the soft limit of the virtual contributions, eq.~\eqref{eq:virtualsoft}.
+Therefore, the total cross section is free from soft divergences from contributions with final state gluon exchange topology (including interferences of real final state emission from the quark or the antiquark).
+Additional soft divergences, appearing together with collinear divergences, will be discussed in section~\ref{sec:coll}.